Enrico Valentini

-Enrico Valentini (born 20 February 1989) is a German professional footballer who plays for 2.
-Bundesliga side 1.
+Enrico Valentini (born 20 February 1989) is a German professional football coach and a former player.
+He is the head coach of the Under-14 team of 1.
 FC Nürnberg.

 Career

 Valentini was released by 1.
 FC Nürnberg II on 29 May 2010 and signed for VfR Aalen.

 On 9 February 2014, he signed a three-year contract with Karlsruher SC to join them in July.

+Personal life

+Born in Germany, Valentini is of Italian descent.